 - Processes and administers alcohol beverage licenses and motor vehicle escort service permits.

-- Prepares proclamations and special recognitions for the Mayor and City Council.
+- Prepares proclamations and special recognitions for the Mayor (Proclamation, Recognition and Honor Policy).

 - Facilitates the preparation and maintains the City Code of Ordinances and supplements.